Painting contractors in

 Licensing Requirements

-Arkansas requires contractors performing work over $2,000 to obtain a Construction License through the Arkansas Contractor Licensing Board.
-Painters need a Residential Building Contractor license or Commercial Building Contractor license depending on project type.
-Requires 4 years experience, passing written exam, and $10,000 surety bond.
-License renewal required every 2 years with continuing education.
+Arkansas requires contractors performing work over $2,000 to hold a Construction License.
+Painters need either Residential Building Contractor License or Commercial Building Contractor License depending on project type.
+Requires passing written exam, proof of 4 years experience or education equivalent, $15,000 surety bond, and general liability insurance.
+License renewed annually.

 Permit Requirements